 With remote workers, there’s one notable issue: you don’t get to see them every day.
-That’s why you cannot be sure how they feel about their job.
+Employees may start to feel unmotivated, and you may not notice.

-It is, therefore, important to include them in regular team meetings and activities and keep in touch as you normally do with traditional employees.
+It is, therefore, important to include them in regular meetings and incorporate team-building activities like a virtual escape room game.
+Allowing coworkers to bond and have fun can help create a positive online atmosphere for workers.
 Also, consider teachable alternatives and courses that could be beneficial.
-Remote workers are rather used to online courses and value the opportunity from the employer.
+Remote workers value the opportunity from the employer.

 Many people think digital nomads don’t work for any specific company.
 But that’s not always the case.
 As long as the company they work for allows remote work, they can choose to work anywhere there is Wi-Fi, paying attention to locales that offer the best foreign tax credits.